-Mortgage for New Builds Ireland
+Mortgage for new builds in Ireland

 Approval timelines

 Get approval in principle early so you know your budget and can act when you find a development.
 Mortgage offers often expire after a few months.
 For off-plan purchases that complete later, ask your lender about extended validity or a two-stage process so you are not left without finance at completion.
+See also buying off-plan.

 Drawdowns and stage payments